If you're a contractor or subcontractor working on a

 Filling out a sample certified payroll report may

-seem daunting at first, but once you understand each section, it becomes much
+seem daunting at first, but it becomes much easier once you understand each section.
+Let's break it down:

 1. Contractor and Project Information